lenis2000/homepage/_posts/blog/2023-10-20-AI-for-math.md

 <br>

-About a year has passed since I became interested in integrating AI tools into my work tasks (this predated the `GPT-4` hype by several months).
-Over time, I have developed several workflows around math that could be useful for my colleagues.
-With the help of these tools, I experience a significant speedup of many mundane tasks.
-I describe the tools and my workflows here.
+About a year has passed since I became interested in integrating AI tools into my work tasks (predating the `GPT-4` hype by several months).
+Over time, I have developed several workflows around math teaching and research that could be useful for my colleagues.
+With the help of these workflows, I experience a significant speedup of many mundane tasks.
+I describe my tools and workflows here.

 <h1 class="mb-4 mt-4">Table of contents</h1>

 <ol start="0">
-  <li><a href="#tools-list">Tools list</a></li>
+  <li><a href="#tools-list">List of tools</a></li>
   <li>
     <a href="#teaching">Teaching</a>
     <ul>